 Because of their ability to influence individuals to their cause, they are often useful in developing or changing the culture of a team, or even an organisation.

-Characteristics of Integrators: These individuals are skilled communicators, with a high degree of self -awareness and emotional intelligence which they use to facilitate the harmonisation of different individuals and groups.
+Characteristics of Integrators: These individuals are skilled communicators, with a high degree of self-awareness and emotional intelligence which they use to facilitate the harmonisation of different individuals and groups.
 As leaders, they operate with a high degree of integrity and openness which builds trust and understanding within the team.
-They are often associated with Servant Leadership as they are openly willing to work in a way which aids specific team members.
+They are often associated with Servant Leadership as they are openly willing to work in a way that aids specific team members.

 Developing a Team Using the PAEI Model